SPEAKER 1: It's very much a two way street.

 SPEAKER 4: It challenges my own assumptions.

-SPEAKER 5: I think we can be very creative by exploring these interfaces with people who are different.
+JUAN HINESTROZA: I think we can be very creative by exploring these interfaces with people who are different.

 SPEAKER 6: No one can work individually anymore.